Roslaan001/altsch-sec-semester-exam/Readme.md

 - __app.js__:A Node.js application that serves web content and acts as the backend server that Nginx (configured as a reverse-proxy) forwards requests to.

-- __automated-deployment.sh__ : A bash script code that automated the update and upgrade of the ec2 server, installation of nginx, cloning the code from GitHub, deploying and hosting of the web server and installation of certbot which is used for securing the web app with HTTPS.
+- __automated-deployment.sh__ : A bash script code that automated the update and upgrade of the ec2 server, installation of nginx, cloning the code from GitHub, deploying and hosting of the web server, installation of nodejs and npm and installation of  certbot which is used for securing the web app with HTTPS.

+> All of these files was pushed to github where the it will be cloned in the EC2 instance later on, the script was also pushed as reference but it will be used during the creation of the instance.

 ---